pfunk-ml/VisionProjectKrang/Documentation/ReadMe
Nehchal.md

     Pose of object refers to its position and orientation.
 Transformation of a pose of object from one coordinate frame to another can be specified by a 4x4 affine homogenous matrix.

+    Transformation from Camera to Global frame is calculated during extrinsic calibration.

+    Transformation from Global frame to world frame is calculated manually.

 TRANSFORMS